-competing concerns based on the structure of the options markets.

-Various general structural differences between the options and equities markets point toward the need for a different balancing of risks for options market participants and are reflected in the Proposed Rule.
+The Exchange also believes that the Proposed Rule properly balances several competing concerns based on the structure of the options markets.
+Various structural differences between the options and equities markets point toward the need for a different balancing of risks for options market participants and are reflected in the Proposed Rule.
 Option pricing is formulaic and is tied to the price of the underlying stock, the volatility of the underlying security and other factors.
-Because options market participants can generally create new open interest in response to trading demand, as new open interest is created, correlated trades in the underlying or related series are generally also executed to hedge a market participant's risk.
+Options market participants can generally create new open interest in response to trading demand.
+As new open interest is created, trades in the underlying security or related option series are generally also executed to hedge a market participant's risk.
 This pairing of open interest with hedging interest differentiates the options market specifically (and the derivatives markets broadly) from the cash equities markets.
-In turn, the Exchange believes that the hedging transactions engaged in by market participants necessitates protection of transactions through adjustments rather than nullifications when possible and otherwise appropriate.
+The Exchange believes that hedging transactions commonly engaged in by options market participants necessitates protection of transactions through adjustments rather than nullifications when possible and appropriate.

 The options markets are also quote driven markets dependent on liquidity providers to an even greater extent than equities markets.
 In contrast to the approximately 7,000 different securities traded in the U.S. equities markets each day, there are more than 500,000 unique, regularly quoted option series.
-Given this breadth in options series the options markets are more dependent on liquidity providers than equities markets; such liquidity is provided most commonly by registered market makers but also by other professional traders.
-With the number of instruments in which registered market makers must quote and the risk attendant with quoting so many products simultaneously, the Exchange believes that those liquidity providers should be afforded a greater level of protection.
-In particular, the Exchange believes that liquidity providers should be allowed protection of their trades given the fact that they typically engage in hedging activity to protect them from significant financial risk to encourage continued liquidity provision and maintenance of the quote-driven options markets.
+This breadth in options series renders the options markets more dependent on liquidity providers than equities markets; such liquidity is provided most commonly by registered market makers but also by other professional traders.
+Due to the number of instruments in which registered market makers must quote and the risk attendant with quoting so many products simultaneously, the Exchange believes that those liquidity providers should be afforded a greater level of protection.
+In particular, the Exchange believes that trades of option liquidity providers should be protected because such liquidity providers typically engage in hedging activity to reduce potential significant financial risk.
+This should foster and promote continued liquidity provision and maintenance of the quotedriven options markets.

-In addition to the factors described above, there are other fundamental differences between options and equities markets which lend themselves to different treatment of different classes of participants that are reflected in the Proposed Rule.
+Furthermore, there are other fundamental differences between options and equities markets that support the different treatment of specific categories of participants, as reflected in the Proposed Rule.
 For example, there is no trade reporting facility in the options markets.
 Thus, all transactions must occur on an options exchange.
-This leads to significantly greater retail customer participation directly on exchanges than in the equities markets, where a significant amount of retail customer participation never reaches the Exchange but is instead executed in off-exchange venues such as alternative trading systems, broker-dealer market making desks and internalizers.
-In turn, because of such direct retail customer participation, the exchanges have taken steps to afford those retail customers generally Customers-more favorable treatment in some circumstances.
+This leads to significantly more retail customer participation directly on exchanges than in the equities markets, where a significant amount of retail customer participation never reaches an exchange and is instead executed in off-exchange venues such as alternative trading systems, broker-dealer market making desks and internalized executions.
+Because of such direct retail customer participation, the options exchanges have taken steps to afford those retail customers-generally Customers-more favorable treatment in some circumstances.